-Well, now it’s August already, so have you started thinking about Christmas yet?
+Well, now that September has come, have you started thinking about Christmas yet?

 It’s probably closer than you thought.
-And if you start thinking about it NOW – it won’t be quite so stressful….READ MORE Shepherds Pie
+And if you start thinking about it NOW – it won’t be quite so stressful…READ MORE 10 BEST Outdoor Christmas Gifts for Kids

 Are you travelling?
 Hosting?
 Doing three big full-on family meals in one day?
 Going to the coast for a two-week holiday at the same time?
 Jot down all possiblities and discuss the options with your family.
 If you have small children, you really need to set realistic expectations about what you’re doing for Christmas.
 Making a plan also really helps to prepare any anxious family members and prepare for any contingency plans.
 If you are going away for Christmas, booking early usually ensures you get a great deal, and will take the stress out of doing everything at once at the last minute.
 Plus some travel companies now even let you lay-by a trip – so you have plenty of time to pay it off before you go.
 Keep a folder with all your travel plans inside, and write a list on the outside of the folder for all the things you need to get done – and when!